 If an artwork has become discoloured, it can be particularly evident if it appears that the colours have become dulled.
 Looking on lighter areas of the painting, such as the sky or sea where the white and light blues have lost vibrancy, can be a good indicator.

 Of course, surface cleaning can also be required perhaps if a painting is damaged through smoke or nicotine.
 A yellow or grey-ish hue obscuring the finer details of the painting may be suggestive of this.

-Reddish brown spots that appear on an artwork are identifiable as ‘foxing’.
+Reddish-brown spots that appear on artwork are identifiable as ‘foxing’.

 These rusty looking patches are caused by bacteria or mould growing on acidic paper.
 When this paper reaches a certain level of acidity and combines with humidity when it is high in the environment, this can cause the impurities and mould to thrive and the reddish stains then appear.

 Foxing can be treated by utilising specific washing treatments which flush out the polluted acidic elements on the paper.
 Alongside this, usually to remove foxing completely you need to use a conservation standard bleaching agent.
 Similar to when a painting is cleaned through being washed in solution, treatment for foxing does not compromise or damage the paper support or pigments.

 You can read more about foxing in our article How to treat foxing in a watercolour